CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

     will be in groups (2 each [will be chosen by prof]) 15mins per group

-Written:
+Written: 50%

-    OPEN BOOK (DO NOT USE ANY AI EXTENSIONS AND NO GOOGLE OR AI) will be given a question and will have to code an algorithim accordingly There will also be mcqs
+    OPEN BOOK (DO NOT USE ANY AI EXTENSIONS AND NO GOOGLE OR AI)

+    Will be given a question and will have to code an algorithm accordingly There will also be MCQs
     And more complexity calc again
-    on own computer then will be sent
+    Coding will be on your own computer and then will be submitted on Teams Fourm (more details below)

+    There will be a forum on Teams, that will contain the MCQs and it is also where you will submit the code (Copy and paste your code from VS code to the forum) DO NOT SUBMIT THE FOURM YOURSELF -> CALL THE PROF FIRST THEN ONCE IT IS OK, SUBMIT WITH HIS PERMISSION

-Homeworks will help a bit in final mark:
+Homework will help a bit in the final mark: (Extra marks)

-    - If done on time it will help bump up  (eg 2.3 overall then due to homeworks 2.0 or 1.7 (depends on how much you have done))
+    - If done on time, it will help bump up  (eg 2.3 overall then due to homework 2.0 or 1.7 (depending on how much you have done))
-    - if done late will bump up but not as significantly
+    - if done late, it will bump up but not as significantly
-    - if not done will not deducte marks
+    - if not done, it will not deduct marks